 We need to think more in ecosystems in the future and in open platforms, which are clearly at the core of what we do at Schneider.
 One company or one product cannot solve all of a customer's business problems-we need to work together in ecosystems.
 That includes our suppliers, technology companies and also partners like Accenture, who we work closely with on many customer engagements.
 We are very focused on opening up our platforms so that our customers can create their own know-how and intellectual property (IP) on our platforms.

-For example, our IoT platform EcoStruxure has been a tremendous success for Schneider and for many of our customers who use it to collect data from their applications and use our Advisors to generate insights into that data.
-Now, we have embarked on a journey that will open up EcoStruxure even further-and allow our customers and partners to make the most of the data, with efficiency and sustainability as a compass.
-Through our Schneider Electric Exchange ecosystem, we offer Application Programming Interfaces (APIs) to our customers that allow them to build their own applications-and empower them to build their own business models and to make digital co-innovation a reality.
-We believe this is the right step because our customers have very specific know-how about their applications.
+For example, our IoT platform EcoStruxure has been a tremendous success for Schneider and for many of our customers who use it to collect data from their applications and use our advisors to generate insights into that data.
+Now, we have embarked on a journey that will open up EcoStruxure and allow our customers direct access to that data.
+Through our Schneider Electric Exchange ecosystem, we offer Application Programming Interfaces (APIs) to our customers that allow them to build their own applications-and empower them to build their own business models-and to make digital co-innovation a reality.
+We believe this is the right step because our customers have very specific know-how about their applications, which they are also not willing to share with anybody.